exogen/jQuery-Tally/README.md

 ### What is it?

 A jQuery plugin that animates (and formats) numbers, drawing attention and making your page feel alive.
+[See?][Demo]

 ### Why is it cool?